FusionAuth/fusionauth-android-sdk/README.md

 It's a highly standardized and simplified starting point for developers to easily integrate FusionAuth into their own custom mobile apps by taking care of all the dependencies.

-Following OAuth 2.0 and OpenID Connect functionality are covered:
+The following OAuth 2.0 and OpenID Connect functionality are covered:
 - OAuth 2.0 Authorization Code Grant
 - OAuth 2.0 Refresh Token Grant
 - OpenID Connect UserInfo